Thyra/g2f-maize-challenge-2022/README.md

 # Processing steps

 ## Genodata
-It was first processed in bash with scripts/process_geno_data.sh and then channeled to R for final processing with scripts/preprocessing.R
+It was first processed in bash with scripts/process_geno_data.sh and then minimally formatted to a usable csv with numeric genotype calls.

 ## Others
-Processed with scripts/preprocessing.R
+checked with scripts/preprocessing.ipynb.

 # Usage
-The processed data is in processed data folder and the raw data, i.e. not yet processed, is in source_data/Training_data
+Since the object sizes are becoming large.
+I would propose to run the script on your local system to save the curated file locally.